CAMHS Neurodevelopmental Service

 For Further information please go to YOUnited | CPFT NHS Trust

-Referrals for primary age children should be made to Cambridgeshire Community Paediatrics (cambscommunityservices.nhs.uk)
+**Please note — all referrals for primary-age children should be made to Cambridgeshire Community Paediatrics (cambscommunityservices.nhs.uk).

 Primary-aged children are initially referred to CCS Community Paediatrics for assessment of ADHD.
 In most cases, the Community Paediatrician concludes the outcome and if an ADHD diagnosis is made, CAMHS offer post-diagnostic support.